Purestreams/AzureAPI-to-OpenaiAPI/README.md

 # Azure to OpenAI API Proxy

-A Flask-based reverse proxy that translates OpenAI API requests to Azure OpenAI Service, allowing you to use Azure OpenAI models with any OpenAI-compatible client.
+A reverse proxy that translates OpenAI API requests to Azure OpenAI Service, allowing you to use Azure OpenAI models with any OpenAI-compatible client.
+Available in both **Python (Flask)** and **Node.js (Express)** implementations.

 ## Features